paulscherrerinstitute/mflow_nodes/README.md

 conda config --add channels paulscherrerinstitute
 ```

-## Using the library
+## Using existing nodes
 There are already existing processors and the scripts to run them in this library.
-You can also write your
-own processor, and run it as a mflow node.
+All the
+running scripts should be automatically added to your path, so you should be able to run
+them from anywhere.

-### Existing nodes
+### Running nodes
 The scripts for running the existing nodes are located under the **scripts/** folder.
 To start a node, execute the
 script with the required parameters (which parameters you need to provide depends on the node type).